Factoring Simple Polynomials

 Example: Factor \(xy + 3y + 2x + 6\).

-If we group the first two and last two, we get: $$(xy + 3y) + (2x + 6)$$ $$= y(x + 3) + 2(x + 3)$$ $$= (x + 3)(y + 2)$$
+Grouping the first two and last two terms: $$(xy + 3y) + (2x + 6)$$ $$= y(x + 3) + 2(x + 3)$$ $$= (x + 3)(y + 2)$$

-That worked!
-But we could also rearrange first: $$xy + 2x + 3y + 6$$ $$(xy + 2x) + (3y + 6)$$ $$= x(y + 2) + 3(y + 2)$$ $$= (y + 2)(x + 3)$$
+That worked.
+Rearranging the terms first also works: $$xy + 2x + 3y + 6$$ $$(xy + 2x) + (3y + 6)$$ $$= x(y + 2) + 3(y + 2)$$ $$= (y + 2)(x + 3)$$

-Same result, just in different order.
+Same result, just in a different order.

 Combining GCF with Other Factoring